-Our offshore has significant geological diversity spread over 1.8 million km2 with less than 10% under license.
-Offshore Newfoundland and Labrador 1.5 times larger than the bustling oil and gas region of the U.S. Gulf of Mexico and 2.5 times larger than the North Sea.
+Newfoundland and Labrador’s offshore has significant geological diversity spread over 1.8 million km2 with less than 10% under license.
+Offshore Newfoundland and Labrador is 1.5 times larger than the U.S. Gulf of Mexico and 2.5 times larger than the North Sea.

 Click to learn more about each project.